1904 James H. Littlefield and Caroline Doebele marry.

 - Catherine and Philip Leidy divorce.

-- Jimmy Littlefield, Catherine’s oldest brother, dies on his farm in Virginia.
+- Jimmie Littlefield, Catherine’s oldest brother, dies on his farm in Virginia.

 1947 Catherine marries journalist Sterling Noel.
-They move to penthouse apartment on 57th St. in Manhattan.
+They move to penthouse apartment on 57th St. in New York.

-1948 Release of first and only film Catherine choreographed, The Countess of Monte Cristo.
+1948 Release of first and only film Catherine choreographed, The Countess of Monte Cristo starring Sonja Henie.

 1949 Catherine has mastectomy.